jyellick/obc-docs/techspec.md

 ## Network Topology
 There are 3 potential deployment models: Cloud hosted 1 network, cloud hosted multiple networks, or within each participant’s intranet.

-The simplest and most efficient topology is cloud hosted 1 network, where each participant owes a number of peer nodes, including validators.
-Even though the network is in cloud, hosted by a vendor, who owes the physical boxes, but the participants contractually control the computing resource, making it a decentralized within a centralized environment.
+The simplest and most efficient topology is cloud hosted 1 network, where each participant owns a number of peer nodes, including validators.
+Even though the network is in cloud, hosted by a vendor, who owns the physical boxes, the participants contractually control the computing resources, making it decentralized within a centralized environment.

-Cloud hosted multiple networks allows participants to have their peer nodes hosted by any cloud providers, given that peer nodes can connect to one another over HTTPs channel.
+Cloud hosted multiple networks allow participants to have their peer nodes hosted by any cloud providers, given that peer nodes can connect to one another over HTTPs.

-Similar to cloud hosted multiple networks, using participants’ own networks also possible via HTTPs channel.
+Similar to cloud hosted multiple networks, using participants’ own networks is also possible via HTTPs channel.

 ## References
 - [1] Mautz, R.K., H.A.
 Sharaf: The philosophy of auditing.
 Sarasota, Fl, American Accounting Association, 1961